abhisheklolage/challenge-response-auth/README.md

 1. The user enters username and password on its interface after selecting login.

-2. The server sends a ``random string'' to the client.
+2. The server sends a "random string" to the client.

 3. The Client receives the random string.
-It encrypts the ``password_hash'' with the received random string as key using AES.
+It encrypts the "password_hash" with the received random string as key using AES.
 It sends the encryped stream to the Server.